Mothers are meant to love, nurture and support us. But if that’s not your reality, here’s how to handle your relationship with your difficult mom.

 There are many things I remember about my mother when I was little.
 Her hair was long and beautiful and reached down almost to her waist.
 She wore long skirts and my favorite one had small bells hanging off a thin cord that jingled when she walked.
-We had three generations of cats, budgies, the odd dog, even mice, because she never could deny us a wanted animal.
+We had three generations of cats, a couple of budgies, the odd dog, even mice, because she never could deny us a wanted animal.

 Those were the positive things.

 There are other things I remember too.
 Her OCD, which manifested in the constant checking of light-switches and plugs, and her continuous hand-washing which made her a slave to the sink and left her hands cracked and bleeding, Her wild rants at unsuspecting shop keepers, her suicide threats and the regular commitments to psychiatric hospitals – those were the negative things.